EAST BAY BIKE PATH:

 To start in Bristol (Southern end); From I-195 take exit 2 (MA) to Route 136 south through Warren into Bristol.
 From the Bristol town line continue 1.3 miles and take a right on Gooding Ave.
 Follow to Route 114 and turn left.
 Follow Route 114 south to Independence Park in Bristol.

 The East Bay Bike Path runs along the abandoned Providence and Bristol Railroad bed from Independence Park in Bristol, through the towns of Warren, Barrington and Riverside, up to East Providence.
 It then crosses over the Seekonk River via the Washington Bridge Pedestrian Plaza where it enters India Point Park in Providence.
 The trail is very scenic with views of the Narragansett Bay, Bristol Harbor and Providence River.
 The India Point Park Loop Trail travels both through India Point Park and alongside Providence Harbor.
+It also connects to the Providence River Trail which takes you into downtown Providence.
 The Colt State Park Trails are easily accessed from the East Bay Bike Path in Bristol.
 See; Ten Mile River Greenway and Woonasquatucket River Greenway for two other close by trails.
 For more information check out; BIKE RI, EAST COAST GREENWAY or EAST BAY BIKE PATH .

-Starting from the India Point Park parking lot; From the west back side of the parking lot follow the paved trail past several large granite blocks south into the park.
-This quickly brings you to the India Point Park Loop Trail.
+Starting from the India Point Park parking lot; From the rear of the parking lot follow the paved trail past several large granite blocks south into the park.
+This quickly brings you to an intersection for the India Point Park Loop Trail.

 India Point Park Loop Trail: